nleanba/typst-theoretic/main.typ

   ] else if style-name == "bar" [
     This style ignores most `options`, except for `head-font`, and it adds a `color` option.
     The `variant` can be "plain" or "important".
+  ] else if style-name == "corners" [
+    This style is almost identical to the `basic` one, it just wraps the environments in a block with corners.
+(Not all environments shown.)
   ]
   columns(
     2,